 In Regulation 8 the title has been changed to the following

-Food for Special Dietary Use (FSDU), other than infants, and those products intended to be taken under medical advice of physician/ certified dietician/ nutritionist
+Food for Special Dietary Use (FSDU), other than infants, and those products intended to be taken under the medical advice of physician/ certified dietician/ nutritionist

 In this regulation in clause (1) part (iii) the present clause will be substituted with the following: